n64blog/n64blog.github.io/_games/mario-kart-64.md

 Mario Kart 64 features a number of different game modes.
 Grand Prix tasks either one or two players with winning four tournaments (across three engine-size categories).
 The points earned per each of the four races in an individual tournament are added up and used to determine the player(s)' final position.

-Otherwise, up to four players can face off against one another on any track in the game's versus mode.
-Battle mode adopts an arena-style deathmatch setting, in which players must use items to deplete each other's reserve of balloons.
+Otherwise, up to four players can face off against one another on any track in the game's Vs. Mode.
+Battle Mode adopts an arena-style deathmatch setting, in which players must use items to deplete each other's reserve of balloons.

 Mario Kart 64 sold nearly 10 million copies worldwide, making it the second best-selling game on the system.
 Although the game has never been remade, it has been re-released on Nintendo's Wii and Wii U systems in 2007 and 2016 respectively.
 Many of the game's tracks have reappeared (typically in an updated form) in later Mario Kart titles.